Updated on January 29, 2023

 Line 22: Let’s render the children using the curly braces.

-Full code for this tutorial👉 create Modal using React Portals
+Checkout the final code for this tutorial👉 create Modal using React Portals

 Like this article?
 Share this on👇